adambard/learnxinyminutes-docs/git.html.markdown

 $ git add ./*.java
 ```

-This only addds a file to the staging area/index, it doesn't commit it to the working directory/repo.
+This only adds a file to the staging area/index, it doesn't commit it to the working directory/repo.

 ### branch